Case vignette

 Doctor

-First, you did the right thing in filing the complaint.
-The actions of the front desk staff are something that should never be tolerated.
+Thank you for sharing this.
+Racist actions of the front desk staff are something that we do not take lightly.
 Their behavior in no way represents the values and mission of the clinic.
-I will make it a priority to implement training for the entire clinic, myself included, surrounding bias and racism.
+I will make it a priority to implement training for the entire clinic, myself included, centered bias and racism.
 Are there any other suggestions you want to add?

 Patient

 That seems like a good start.
 I also think it’s important for everyone to consider why patients, especially patients of color, are unable to make their appointments, which many times are out of their control.
-Based on my own experience, I’ve missed appointments because of transportation challenges or because of my changing work schedule.
+In past situations I have heard negative stereotypes in doctor’s offices about Black patients missing appointments.
+Based on my own experience, I’ve missed appointments because I rely on public transportation or because of my changing work schedule.

 Doctor

 Exactly.
 There are many barriers in place like inaccessible transportation and rigid work schedules that inherently marginalize communities of color to not get adequate access to care.
-Missing appointments are not an individual problem but a structural problem.
 It is our duty in the clinic to meet the patient where they are without making assumptions.

 Patient